 Poor Plate Counts

 Another reason for poor plate count is dead space.
-This means the overall volume occupied by injector assembly, tubing, UV detector assembly, and other mechanical components such as connectors, filters, etc. Hence properly using and fitting all the components is the key.
+Dead space is the overall volume occupied by injector assembly, tubing, UV detector assembly, and other mechanical components such as connectors, filters, etc. Hence proper assembly of all the components is the key.

 Ghosting or Ghost Peaks